 Unlike some cities, Orange City isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Orange City are a mix of both white- and blue-collar jobs.
 Overall, Orange City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Orange City who work in office and administrative support (15.36%), sales jobs (14.91%), and food service (13.91%).
+There are especially a lot of people living in Orange City who work in office and administrative support (14.98%), sales jobs (14.05%), and management occupations (8.50%).

 Orange City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Orange City with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.52% of adults in Orange City have a bachelor's degree or advanced degree.
+The citizens of Orange City are slightly less educated than the national average of 21.84% for the average city or town: 16.81% of adults in Orange City have a bachelor's degree or advanced degree

+Orange City is a very ethnically-diverse city.
 The people who call Orange City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Orange City residents report their race to be White, followed by Black or African-American.
+The greatest number of Orange City residents report their race to be White, followed by Asian.
 Orange City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.16% of the city’s residents.
+People of Hispanic or Latino origin account for 16.77% of the city’s residents.
 Important ancestries of people in Orange City include Irish, English, Italian, and Polish.